K0usei/TrackXpense/docs/ml.md

 ```

 Options:
 - `--data-dir`: Directory to store data (default: 'data')
 - `--model-dir`: Directory to store model (default: 'models')
 - `--n-samples`: Number of synthetic samples to generate (default: 10000)
 - `--force-generate`: Force regeneration of synthetic data

-## Using the Models

-The models are used by the receipt processing pipeline in `services/receipt_processor.py`.
-The pipeline:

-1. Uses EasyOCR to extract text from receipt images
-2. Uses BERT to classify the extracted text lines into fields
-3. Uses XGBoost to categorize the transaction based on the extracted data

 ## Model Retraining